peterjah/massa-sc-library/tool/vm-mock/README.md

 # VM mock

-`mscl-vm-mock` is a tool to unit test your smart contrat simulating Massa VM using as-pect.
+`mscl-vm-mock` is a tool to unit test your smart contract simulating Massa VM using [as-pect](https://tenner-joshua.gitbook.io/as-pect/).

 ## Description